JayThibs/aws-sagemaker-deploy-sentiment-analysis/README.md

-# Training and Deploying a Sentiment Analysis PyTorch Model in Amazon SageMaker
+# Training and Deploying a Sentiment Analysis PyTorch and Hugging Face Models in Amazon SageMaker

 Training and deploying sentiment analysis models with deep learning using Amazon SageMaker.
 A BERT model was trained using distributed training with the help of Hugging Face.